migueln1/NewYorkSubway/README.md

 - Setting the RDS Connection String as a local secret is required for local solution deployment.
 More information on Dotnet User Secrets is available at [Safe storage of app secrets in development in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=windows)

+###### Important
+- Allowing inbound IP addresses is required to access the RDS instance for security reasons.
+You can contact me to enable all connections, which are only required when the deployment is done locally.

 ## Issues to mention
 - Docker compatibility crashed, and I attempted to resolve the certificate-related issue on my machine, but it was impossible.
 I recommend that you use IIS for local deployment.
 - Azure App Configuration stopped working properly in the solution, so I had to store sensitive AWS information in the appsettings.json file (I know, bad practice, but I can't reconnect the service again).